g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ## Hello Log Agent

-This style of programming doesn't suit *just* writing out messages.
+While a skilled (or stubborn) programmer could include a way to *just* write out messages to the console, however, this would be analogous to "fighting the system" with C/++ by casting `const` data to be mutable.
+The intended approach for things like log messages would be to compute and assign a "column" value for each "cycle" of the agent and system.
+One could consider each "cycle" of the system to be a row in a table or spreadsheet.
+Each cycle includes a column with values for each foreign signal function carrying data in or out of the agent.

+The *agent* is the (PureScript) program we're writing that reads and sends data to components.
-All output from the agents is considered to be a "signal" and signals need to be present after every iteration of the agent.
+Each output from the agent is referred to as a signal.
-We're going to create "log columns" which (at any iteration) will have some value.

-So; each is a sort of "slot" which has some message after each cycle.

-After that, we'll create a "counter" signal function and use it to create second a log column that prints out the
+In this section, we will alter the empty agent we've produced to emit a simple "log column" type of signal.
+This column will have a name and, after each "frame" the system will print the value of this column to STDIO.
+To make the thing "interesting," once it works we will program and use a counter to display the "iteration number" in the log message.

 ### Log Columns

-LogColumns are an output from teh agent.
+LogColumns are output from the agent.
-Any output (or input) is implemented with *foreign signal functions* which are signal functions invoking a *[foreigh function interface call](https://en.wikipedia.org/wiki/Foreign_function_interface)*.
+Any output (or input) from the components is implemented with **foreign signal functions** which communicate the data to the agent.
+These are so named as (from PureScript's perspective) they are invoking a *[foreigh function interface call](https://en.wikipedia.org/wiki/Foreign_function_interface)*.
+To a developer (such as the reader reading this document) this is somewhat analogous to a filehandle or a network socket with a more specific API.
-To the develoiper (you!) it works more like a file handle which is opened at agent setup, and has a value put into it at each cycle.
+These *foreign signal functions* are *opened* at agent setup, and have a value put into it at each cycle.

 Start by adding `hello <- openLogColumn "hello"` to the line after `do` in the agent to open our logging column.
 This function comes from the `Pdemo.Scenario` module, so, we need to `import Pdemo.Scenario` to access it.